This website uses cookies

 Biography

-Gautam Hans is an Associate Clinical Professor of Law and Associate Director of the First Amendment Clinic.
-An expert on First Amendment law and technology policy, Professor Hans analyzes, through research and advocacy, the legal and policy issues implicating technology and civil liberties.
-Professor Hans also researches and works on issues relating to clinical legal education, with a particular focus on social justice and diversity, equity, and inclusion.
+An expert on speech, privacy, civil liberties, and technology policy, Professor Hans, through research and advocacy, analyzes how new and developing technologies implicate constitutional law, privacy and data protection, and public policy.
+Professor Hans also researches and works on issues relating to clinical legal education, with a particular focus on academic freedom and diversity, equity, and inclusion.
+In addition to CRCLC, he teaches Professional Responsibility, First Amendment, and Critical Theory in Clinical Practice.

 Professor Hans earned his J.D., cum laude, from the University of Michigan Law School; his M.S. in information policy from the University of Michigan School of Information; and his B.A. in English and Comparative Literature from Columbia University.
 While in graduate school, he was Editor-in-Chief of the Michigan Telecommunications and Technology Law Review and served as a student-attorney in the Entrepreneurship Clinic and the Civil-Criminal Litigation Clinic.
 Before entering graduate school, Professor Hans was an editorial assistant in the Knopf Group of Random House.